sergiyshpak/instagetter/README.md

    client_id can be received by registration process on instagramm i would say MUST be received... do not reuse my id!!! (lol)

+Since Imstagram sends JSON  it would be great to rewrite it in JScript! to do nice responce parcing